Web Portal Engineering Quick Start Guide

 Before entering any inputs, the user should first create or select an Engineering case in the Case Details section.
 Once a case has been created or selected, all the input options will then be available to populate.

 Different Engineering setups for each well are stored in the Innova Portal as cases.
-Before any inputs are entered, a case needs to be created or selected in the Selected Case field.
+This could be cases for different BHA configurations, different hole sections, casing runs etc. Before any inputs are entered, a case needs to be created or selected in the Selected Case field.

 Active: Toggling this on marks the currently selected case as the active case.
 Each time the Engineering Dashboard is opened for a given well, it will default to the active case; however, the user can still select and edit other cases which are not active.

 Calculation Depth: This is the depth at which the calculation will be run and the depth at which snap shot calculations will be performed.
-This depth must be within the range of the surveys for the well.
+This depth must be within the range of the principle plan or surveys for the well.

 After the case has been set up, the user can begin entering parameters into each of the sections below the Case Details.
 Note that initially when no cases have been created, none of these input parameters will be displayed.
 At least one case has to be created before these options appear in the list.